 Where are grey seals located in the UK?

 Grey seals are mostly located in the colder, northern waters of the UK.
-However, there are also significant breeding colonies situated off the coast of Lincolnshire, Wales, Northumberland and the Orkney Isles.
-Here in Cornwall, grey seals are a fairly common sight off the coastline and one of our safaris takes visitors to Seal Cave which is close to Padstow, where you’re guaranteed to spot some grey seals.
+However, there are also significant breeding colonies situated off the coast of Lincolnshire, Wales, Northumberland, and the Orkney Isles.
+Here in Cornwall, grey seals are a fairly common sight off the coastline and our safaris often take visitors to Seals Cave which is close to Padstow, where you’re likely to spot some grey seals.

-Grey seals are actually a globally rare species, we’ve got about 40% of the world grey seal population just in waters.
-To put that into perspective, there are less grey seals in the uk than red squirrels.
-So here at padstow sealife safari we’re lucky we are to see as many as we do; spotting them on around 95% of our trips!
+Grey seals are actually a globally rare species.
+We’ve got about 40% of the world grey seal population just in UK waters.
+However, to put it into perspective, there are still fewer grey seals in the UK than red squirrels.
+So here at Padstow Sealife Safaris, we’re lucky to see as many as we do; spotting them on around 95% of our trips!

 Guide to seals in Cornwall and the UK

-There are two main types of seal living in the sea around the British Isles: these are the grey seal and the common seal.
+There are two main species of seal living in the seas around the British Isles: the grey seal and the common seal.
 Surprisingly, the common seal is actually far less common than the grey seal but both can found around the coastline and are protected species.
 Other seals occasionally visiting British waters include the harp seal, the ringed seal and the hooded seal, but it’s doubtful you’ll see these on your Padstow Sealife Safari.
-Although common seal sightings in Cornwall are rare, grey seals are a fairly common sighting on our safari trips, and, if you’re lucky, you could also spot a common seal or two.
-Around half of the world’s grey seal population lives in the waters around Britain, and their numbers have doubled since the 1960s.
+Although common seal sightings in Cornwall are rare, grey seals are a regular sighting on our safari trips.
+Just under half of the world’s grey seal population lives in the waters around Britain, and their numbers have doubled since the 1960s.
 Check out our grey seal FAQs to find out more.